Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning: Related Work

 \textbf{Learning-based methods} have been actively investigated in recent years, and have demonstrated their strengths in designing robot control policies for an increasing number of tasks~\cite{tobin_Domain_2017}.
 These methods have shown their capabilities to offload the online computational burden into an offline learning procedure, which allows agents to act independently based on the learned knowledge, and thus to work in a decentralized manner~\cite{sartoretti_PRIMAL_2019, wang2020mobile}.
 Sartoretti et al.~\cite{sartoretti_PRIMAL_2019} have proposed a hybrid learning-based method called PRIMAL for multi-agent path-finding that integrated imitation learning (via an expert algorithm) and multi-agent reinforcement learning.
 Their approaches did not consider inter-robot communication, and thus, did not exploit the full potentials of the decentralized system.

-Communication between robots is essential, especially for decentralized approaches.
+\qingbiao{Communication between robots is essential, especially for decentralized approaches.
 Addressing the problems of what information should be sent to whom and when is crucial to solving the task effectively.
-Early works have explored discrete communication, through signal binarization~\cite{foerster2016learning}, or categorical communication emissions in grounded communication environment~\cite{mordatch2017emergence}.
-Our previous work~\cite{Qingbiao2019} was developed a decentralized framework for multi-agent coordination in partially observed environments based on Graph Neural Networks (GNNs) to achieve explicit inter-robot communication.
-However, we did not investigate whether it is actually beneficial to weight features received from neighboring robots before making decisions.
+Early works have explored discrete communication, through signal binarization~\cite{foerster2016learning} or variable-length coding scheme~\cite{freed2020}, and compositional language using abstract discrete symbols for categorical communication emissions in a grounded communication environment~\cite{mordatch2017emergence}.
+Our previous work~\cite{Qingbiao2019} developed a decentralized framework for multi-agent coordination in partially observed environments based on Graph Neural Networks (GNNs) to achieve explicit inter-robot communication.
+However, we did not investigate whether it is actually beneficial to weigh features received from neighboring robots before making decisions.}

-\textbf{Attention mechanisms} have been actively studied and widely adopted in various learning-based models~\cite{vaswani2017attention}, which can be viewed as dynamically amplifying or reducing the weights of features based on their relative importance computed by a given mechanism.
-Similarly, \textbf{non-local} networks~\cite{wang2018non} learn to compute a weighted sum of aggregated features from \emph{distant pixels} in an image based on patch appearance similarity.
+\qingbiao{\textbf{Attention mechanisms}.
 GNNs have attracted increasing attention in various fields, including the multi-robot domain (flocking and formation control~\cite{Tolstaya19-Flocking}, and multi-robot path planning~\cite{Qingbiao2019}).
 However, how to effectively process large-scale graphs with noisy and redundant information is still under active investigation.
 A potential approach is to introduce attention mechanisms to actively measure the relative importance of node features.
 Hence, the network can be trained to focus on task-relevant parts of the graph~\cite{velivckovic2017graph}.
 Learning attention over static graphs has been proved to be efficient.
-However, its permutation equivariance, time invariance and its practical effectiveness in dynamic multi-agent communication graphs have not yet been verified.
+Besides, Liu et al. \cite{liu2020when2com} developed a learning-based communication model that constructed the communication group on a static graph to address what to transmit and which agent to communicate for collaborative perception.
+However, its permutation equivariance, time invariance and its practical effectiveness in dynamic multi-agent communication graphs have not yet been verified.}

-\textbf{Contributions.} In this work, we propose to use a Message Aware Graph Attention neTwork (MAGAT) to extend our previous decentralized framework~\cite{Qingbiao2019}.